kmb

 Email: kmb@yorku.ca

-Kelly Bergstrom is an Assistant Professor in the Department of Communication and Media Studies at York University.
-Prior to her return to Canada, she was an Assistant Professor in the School of Communications at the University of Hawai‘i at Mānoa.
-Previously, she was a Postdoctoral Fellow at York University’s Institute for Research on Digital Learning and a MITACS Postdoctoral Researcher at Big Viking Games.
+Kelly Bergstrom is an Associate Professor in the Department of Communication and Media Studies at York University.
+Previously, she was an Assistant Professor in the School of Communications at the University of Hawai‘i at Mānoa and a Postdoctoral Fellow at York University’s Institute for Research on Digital Learning and a MITACS Postdoctoral Researcher at Big Viking Games.

 Bergstrom’s research examines drop out and disengagement from digital cultures, with a focus on digital games and social media.
 She is co-editor of Internet Spaceships are Serious Business: An EVE Online Reader (University of Minnesota Press, 2016) and her work has been published in journals such as Feminist Media Studies, Critical Studies in Media Communication, and Social Media + Society.